esafwan/PopcorntimeCloud/README.md

 ### Credits
-This project is the successor of the orginal Popcorn Time project that was taken down in March 14'. https://medium.com/p/93f890b8c9f4
+This project is a successor of the orginal Popcorn Time project that was taken down in March 14'. https://medium.com/p/93f890b8c9f4